SringayKeno/kickstarter-analysis/README.md

 Upon visual inspection of Theater Outcomes vs Launch Dates (image 1) we can see that for the catagory of theater that May was the most successful month for kickstarter launches (111 successful launches).
 May was followed by June (100) and July (87).

-The months of October, November and December we see a steady decline in the success rate of launches.
-THat downwrd trends ends in December where we see a 50% success/fail rate during that month.
+During the months of October, November and December we see a steady decline in the success rate of launches.
+That downward trends reaches a point in December where we see a 50% success/fail rate during that month.

 image 1